kevquirk/simple.css-site/demo.md

 </figure>
 ```

-## Accordions
+## Details & Accordions

-Accordions are cool to play with.
+Details elements are cool to play with.
 They're especially useful when it comes to things like FAQ pages.
 Many people invoke JavaScript, or `div` for life when they use accordions.
 I don't really understand why that is when it's available in plain old HTML:

 <details>
   <summary>Spoiler alert!</summary>